canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I swallow, and I'm definitely tearing up.
 I can feel the hotness of the tears.
 My throat is already sore.
 I'll end up absolutely *bawling* at this rate.
 That would be no good, would it?

-"Violet, you're...
+"Violet, you're... um.
 Where were you?
 Literally, like..."
 I can't see how to finish the sentence.
 It makes no sense.

 She purses her lips.
 "It's.
 It's a long story.
 I'll tell you.
 Please..."

 "I honestly thought you were dead."
+I don't mean it as an accusation.
+Just have to tell her.

 "I kinda was for a bit, actually.
 Like, clinically."